-Like many states, Virginia also has a Good Samaritan statute that limits liability for individuals who render aid at the scene of an accident.104 The Code of Virginia protects individuals and doctors who render aid without receiving compensation during an emergency.105 This statute, however, leaves a gap for pan flu, which is an ongoing condition and not an "emergency" as we would generally think of the word.
-There is another statute specifically granting immunity to healthcare providers who provide aid during disasters or emergencies, and an emergency in this statute will include pan flu.106 This statute may assist healthcare providers who will be the primary responders during pan flu, but they will still need the assistance of other groups to provide additional aid and resources.
+emergency.
+104 This statute leaves a gap for pan flu, which is an ongoing condition and not an "emergency" as we would generally think of the word.
+There is another statute specifically granting immunity to healthcare providers who provide aid during disasters or emergencies, and an emergency in this statute will include pan flu.
+105 This statute may assist healthcare providers who will be the primary responders during pan flu, but they will still need the assistance of other groups to provide additional aid and resources.

-In 2004, Virginia codified immunity for two volunteer groups: the Virginia Medical Reserve Corps and Community Emergency Response Teams.107 The Virginia Medical Reserve Corps are "teams of local volunteer medical, public health professionals, and community members who volunteer to contribute their skills, expertise, and time to support ongoing public health initiatives and public health emergencies in localities across Virginia."108 Community Emergency Response Teams ("CERTs") are locally based groups of volunteers (training is open to any citizen) that come in during a disaster to provide assistance to first responders.109 Virginia provides these groups civil immunity as long as
+In 2004, Virginia codified immunity for two volunteer groups: the Medical Reserve Corps and Community Emergency Response Teams.
+The Virginia Medical Reserve Corps are "teams of local volunteer medical, public health professionals, and community members who volunteer to contribute their skills, expertise, and time to support ongoing public health initiatives and public health emergencies in localities across Virginia."
+Community Emergency Response Teams ("CERTs") are locally based groups of volunteers (training is open to any citizen) that come in during a disaster to provide assistance to first responders.
+These groups are provided civil immunity as long as they perform their duties in good faith and in accordance with Virginia law and regulations.